 4 It is resolved that the IHO Secretariat and the relevant IHO Bodies shall encourage Member States having common regional interests in data collecting or nautical charting to form Regional Hydrographic Commissions (RHC) to cooperate in the undertaking of surveys and other projects.
 Recognized by the Assembly, the RHC shall complement the work of the IHO Secretariat Organization, establish common regional approach’s, and balance regional issues with global geospatial needs.

-5 RHCs should provide, in pursuance of the resolutions and recommendations of the IHO, regional coordination with regard to nautical information, hydrographic surveys, production of nautical charts and documents, training, technical cooperation, hydrographic capacity building (CB) projects and Marine Spatial Data Infrastructure projects, related to the work of the IHO.
+5 RHCs should provide, in pursuance of the resolutions and recommendations of the IHO, regional coordination with regard to nautical information, hydrographic surveys, production of nautical charts and documents, training, technical cooperation, hydrographic capacity building (CB) projects and marine spatial data infrastructure (MSDI) projects, related to the work of the IHO.
 They (RHCs), led by IHO Member States, should enable the exchange of information and consultation among the hydrographic services of all regionalcoastal States concerned in the region.
 Geographically adjacent RHCs should liaise with each other to coordinate the provision of hydrographic services.
 Cooperation among all RHCs, including among those not adjacent, is encouraged.
 RHCs should be aware of the technical maturity level and fiscal challenges that may influence state involvement.
-The processes and management of the RHC meetings should be designed to accomodate the broad participation of nations within the region.
+The processes and management of the RHC meetings should be designed to accommodate the broad participation of nations within the region.

 6 RHCs should assess regularly the status of nautical information, navigational warnings, hydrographic surveying, nautical charting, hydrographic capacity and requirements within their region and provide reports to the work of the relevant IHO subordinated bodies and inputs to relevant IHO publications.